AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/shading_and_materials/work_with_textures/texture_manager.md

 # Texture Manager

 - **Window > Texture Manager**
+- **Window > Texture Manager Legacy**

 Use the **Texture Manager** to import textures and manage texture settings.

+>	**Note:** Stingray ships with two versions of the **Texture Manager** tool.
+We recommend using **Window > Texture Manager** -- this is the version of the tool that you'll see when you double-click a texture in the editor.
+While we're perfecting this new version of the tool, we temporarily still ship the old "legacy" standalone application too, just in case.

 In the **Texture Manager** you'll create a texture-resource, which refers to an input image file.
 The texture-resource settings define how the file is handled by the data compiler, for example if the texture should be compressed.